On the 256-dimensional gamma matrix representation of the Clifford algebra Cl(1,7) and its relation to the Lie algebra SO(1,9): Introduction

-Moreover, the 31-dimensional Lie algebra SO(6)$\oplus i\gamma^{0}$SO(6)$\oplus i\gamma^{0}$, which is the maximal pure matrix algebra of invariance of the Dirac equation including the interaction with Coulomb field in the Foldy--Wouthuysen representation, has been found in \cite{Hyd-1,Hyd-2}.
-The corresponding symmetry of the ordinary Dirac equation for the relativistic hydrogen atom has been found as well, but the main part of the symmetry operators are not pure matrix.
+Moreover, a 31-dimensional Lie algebra SO(6)$\oplus i\gamma^{0}$SO(6)$\oplus i\gamma^{0}$, which is the maximal pure matrix algebra of invariance of the Dirac equation interacting with a Coulomb field in the Foldy--Wouthuysen representation, was found in Refs.
+[13, 14].
+The corresponding symmetry of the ordinary Dirac equation for the relativistic hydrogen atom was found as well, but the main part of the symmetry operators are not pure matrix.

-Note that in addition to these main results the articles \cite{Real-1,Real-2,Real-3,Real-4} deal with the comparison of the Clifford and SO(m,n) algebras gamma matrix representations.
-We started from the study of the papers \cite{Hepner,Petras}, where 16 elements of the Clifford-Dirac algebra are linked to the 15 elements of the SO(3,3) Lie algebra.
-In our papers \cite{Real-1,Real-2,Real-3,Real-4} we were able to give the link between the gamma matrix representation of the $\textit{C}\ell^{\mathbb{C}}$(1,3) algebra and the 15 elements of the SO(1,5) Lie algebra.
-On this bases in \cite{Real-1,Real-2,Real-3,Real-4} the relationship between $\textit{C}\ell^{\mathbb{R}}$(0,6) and SO(8) argebras representations has been considered.
-Here below the links between $\textit{C}\ell^{\mathbb{R}}$(0,8)$\Leftrightarrow$SO(10) and $\textit{C}\ell^{\mathbb{R}}$(1,7)$\Leftrightarrow$SO(1,9) representations are investigated.
+Note that in addition to these main results Refs.
+[1--4] deal with the comparison of the Clifford and SO(8) algebras gamma matrix representations.
+We started from the study of Refs.
+[15, 16], where 16 elements of the Clifford-Dirac algebra are linked to 15 elements of the SO(3,3) Lie algebra.
+In our papers [1--4] we were able to show a relationship between the gamma matrix representation of the $\textit{C}\ell^{\texttt{R}}$(1,3) algebra and 15 elements of the SO(1,5) Lie algebra.
+On this basis, relationship between the representations of the $\textit{C}\ell^{\texttt{R}}$(0,6) and SO(8) argebras was considered [1--4].
+Here below relationships $\textit{C}\ell^{\texttt{R}}$(0,8)$\Leftrightarrow$SO(10) and $\textit{C}\ell^{\texttt{R}}$(1,7)$\Leftrightarrow$SO(1,9) are investigated.

-The proof of the Fermi--Bose duality of the 4-component Dirac equation in the case $m=0$ was much easier \cite{Mex-2}.
-We used the ordinary 16-dimensional Clifford--Dirac algebra, the Pauli--G$\ddot{\mathrm{u}}$rsey--Ibragimov transformations \cite{Pauli,Gurs,Ibrag} and did not appeal to the Foldy--Wouthuysen representation as it occurred later in general case of nonzero mass \cite{Real-1,Real-2,Real-3,Real-4}.
+The proof of the Fermi--Bose duality of the 4-component Dirac equation for the case $m=0$ in the paper [17] was much easier.
+We used the ordinary 16-dimensional Clifford--Dirac algebra, the Pauli--G$\ddot{\mathrm{u}}$rsey--Ibragimov transformations [18--20] and did not appeal to the Foldy--Wouthuysen representation as it occurred later in the general case of nonzero mass [1--4].